Welcome to the Cantheist home page

 Cantheism, or Cannatheism, is a global religious practice and belief: Cannabis is a Sacrament in the lives of its adherents.
 This single practice unites the global Cantheist community.

 Cantheism was first defined and founded by Chris Conrad in 1995 as Kantheism, based on the Greek root words.
-He later adopted the Latin spelling.
+He later adapted the Latin spellings Cantheism and Cannatheism.

 After that, during ceremonies, congregants continue this practice until the first sacrament is consumed and repeat it at the end for the final sacrament.
 People who choose to pass on a round simply say “Cannamaste” to the person who passes to them, holds it while inhaling one deep breath, then passes it to the next person and saying “Cannamaste.”